bSI-InfraRoom/IFC-Specification/IFC4x3/Quantities/d/Depth_3RJBqFyPr5BuHqJx2YiXLV/Documentation.md

-Indicates the depth of the manhole.
+Indicates the depth of the element.